sage-code/maj/README.md

 **Goals:**
 ------------------------------------------------------------------------------------------------
-1. Clear and articulated,
+1. Articulated and logic,
+2. Storage efficient,
-2. Easy to be spoken,
+3. Easy to be spoken,
-3. Reduced complexity.
+4. Easy to be typed,
+5. Kiwi friendly.

 **Technical:**
 ------------------------------------------------------------------------------------------------